SAFCSP-Team/data-structures-and-algorithms-bootcamp/data-structures-and-algorithms-101/02-data-structures/06-graph/01-introduction-to-graph.md

 * ### **Undirected Graph**
 It's a graph where each edge is undirected or bi-directional.
-This means that the undirected graph does not move in any direction.
+This means all nodes are connected to each other.

 <img width="350" alt="An element in the queue array" src="https://github.com/SAFCSP-Team/data-structures-and-algorithms-bootcamp/assets/149315149/3ddb74c8-f4e0-4d32-9491-e1a37761a3f2">